ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Space.md

 Segmentation can either be **fine-grained** (large number of smaller segments) or **coarse-grained** (small number of large segments).

+To be able to share code (in the form of librar)

 ### Stack
 The stack acts a bit strangely in address translations into segments.
 The hardware always uses the top two bits of a virtual address to find the segment, but instead of using the offset directly, the hardware completes this calculation: $negative\ offset = offset - maximum\ segment\ size$.